 As always, our first goal is to make analytics via API powerful but simple.
 We want to make your life as easy as possible.
-Like any good service, Keen IO takes security seriously.
-Unfortunately, there’s a direct conflict between ease-of-use and security.
+Like any good service, Keen takes security seriously.
+Sometimes, there’s a direct conflict between ease-of-use and security.
 Effectively securing an API almost always means making that API harder to use.

 - Master Key - The most powerful API key.
 It can be used to authenticate for any API call.
 It is required to perform administrative functions, such as deleting data.

 - Write Key - An API key specifically for writing data.
-Any API request that writes data to Keen IO can use this.
+Any API request that writes data to Keen can use this.

 Protecting Your API Key

 Never give your Master Key to anybody.
-Keen IO team members will never ask you for it.
+Keen team members will never ask you for it.
 And you should never expose the Master Key to your users.
 So, just to be clear - be careful with it! :)

 An unfortunate truth about client security is that any code embedded into a client is inherently not secure.
 The source can be viewed, decompiled, or unobfuscated.
 Or the binary itself can be analyzed.
 What this means is that you should NEVER embed secure credentials in your clients.

-Keen IO breaks down its access paths into two modes - writing and reading.
+Keen breaks down its access paths into two modes - writing and reading.
 Writing, or sending events, requires your Project ID and a Write Key.
 Reading, or doing analyses, requires your Project ID and a Read Key.
 If you’re only using one of our clients to add events, don’t include your Read Key.
 And if you’re only using a client to do analyses, don’t include your Write Key.

 The important thing here is that the Master API Key is NEVER required for the most common use cases.
 You should never embed your Master API Key in a client.

 Unlike a client, you can actually secure your servers (go you!).
 This means you’re free to embed your Master API Key in your source code or configuration.
-One of the easiest ways to make sure your API Key never gets leaked is to proxy all API requests between your clients and Keen IO servers through your own servers.
+One of the easiest ways to make sure your API Key never gets leaked is to proxy all API requests between your clients and Keen servers through your own servers.
 But maintaining a proxy is annoying and can get expensive as you grow (not to mention it’s a potential single point of failure).
 We have a solution to that.

 Protecting Your Data